 Nothing contained or implied in this deed shall be construed as fettering the Council’s discretion in respect of any Section 73 Application submitted to the Council or prejudice or affect the rights powers duties and obligations of the Council both as the local planning authority and in the exercise of its functions rights powers duties and obligations of the Council under all public and private statutes bylaws orders and regulations may be fully and effectually exercised as if the Part 2 provisions were not included in this schedule 2.

-PART 3 – Infrastructure Works and Amendment
+– Infrastructure Works and Amendment

 Hodson shall prepare the Amendment for the County Council's approval as soon as practicable following the date of this deed and in any event within thirty (30) days.
 Hodson shall submit the application for Amendment to the Council within seven (7) days of written approval from the County Council.
 The process set out in this paragraph shall be repeated until such time that an Amendment has been approved by the Council.